appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 * Click the + icon next to Queries/JS and choose your S3 datasource.
 * Select the "Read file" method from the Commands drop-down menu.
-* Provide the required parameters for reading the file, including the bucket name, file path, and file data type.
+* Provide the required parameters for reading the file, including the bucket name, file path and file data type.

-Once you have added all the required parameters, in the Image property pane, add:
+Once you have added all the required parameters in the Image property pane, add:
 ```js
 {{<your_query_name>.data.fileData}}
 ```

 ## Download images
-You can toggle the "**Enable Download**" property in the Image widget's property pane.
+You can toggle the **Enable Download** property in the Image widget's property pane.
 Once enabled, a download icon appears on the image.

 <figure>
   <img src="/img/download-image-ss.png" style= {{width:"700px", height:"auto"}} alt="Download image"/>
   <figcaption align = "center"><i>Download image</i></figcaption>
 </figure>

-Alternatively, you can use the built-in [Download](/reference/appsmith-framework/widget-actions/download) function and set it to run on the the `onClick` event of the Image widget:
+Alternatively, you can use the built-in [Download](/reference/appsmith-framework/widget-actions/download) function and set it to run on the `onClick` event of the Image widget:

 ```js
 {{download(Image1.image,'my-image-name','image/png')}}